alessandrosimi/BrickGPT/src/texture/README.md

-# Textured and Colored LEGO Model Generation
+# Textured and Colored Brick Model Generation

-This subdirectory contains the code for generating the UV texture or per-brick color given a LEGO design.
+This subdirectory contains the code for generating the UV texture or per-brick color given a toy brick structure.

 ## Getting Started